Harmonic Mean Calculator

 Evidently, the weighted arithmetic average overestimates the index, thus giving you incorrect information.

 Example Usage in Physics

-If you want to measure the average speed of a vehicle in travelling a round trip, using the harmonic average you'll get the truest number.
+If you want to measure the average speed of a vehicle travelling a round trip, using the harmonic average you'll get the truest number.
 Let's say the distance from A to B is 120 km.
-The vehicle has travelled from point A to point B at a speed of 80 km/h, whereas the trip back from B to A was at a speed of 60 km/h.
+It is known that the vehicle has travelled from point A to point B at a speed of 80 km/h, whereas the trip back from B to A was at a speed of 60 km/h.
 The equation for finding the average speed is: